eosswedenorg/antelope-api-healthcheck/README.md

 This program implements EOSIO healthcheck for HAProxy over TCP.

+## Compiling

+You will need go-lang version `1.14` or later to compile the source.

 ## TCP Protocol

 The protocol is simple and has 4 rules.